be-garam/paper-rss-alert/README.md

 ## Features

-- Parses RSS feeds from Nature and bioRxiv
+- [-]Parses RSS feeds from Nature and bioRxiv
-- Stores article data in a DuckDB database
+- [-]Stores article data in a DuckDB database
-- [ ] Updates the database daily
+- [-] Updates the database daily
-- Handles errors and provides logging
+- [-]Handles errors and provides logging
+- [ ] maker alart system for new article base on keywords

 ## Installation
 1. Clone this repository